Data-Driven-World/Data-Driven-World.github.io/_Mini_Projects/background.md

 When you navigate to wherever `mp_sort` is, e.g: `cd /Users/natalie_agus/Downloads/d2w_mini_projects/mp_sort`, and try running `python3 application.py` before anything else, you might be met with **ModuleNotFoundError**, namely that you might not have `flask` installed.

-The program `pyenv` helps you install and **manage python modules** per project(libraries, which is just scripts that can be used by you as tools to do things).
+The program `pipenv` helps you install and **manage python modules** per project(libraries, which is just scripts that can be used by you as tools to do things).
 One popular module is `numpy`, which contains many matrix-related functions (dot product, cross product, etc).
 For this mini project, we will be using a bunch of python modules that we need to install.
 It is listed inside `requirements.txt` inside `mp_sort`:

 <img src="/assets/images/background/14.png"  class="center_seventy"/>

-### pyenv
+### pipenv

-The first thing to do is to install `pyenv` to your computer using the command:
+The first thing to do is to install `pipenv` to your computer using the command:

 ```
 pip install --user pipenv
 ```

 > `pip` is a program that is _installed_ (placed in the `PATH`) when you installed Python to your computer.
-It helps you install another program called `pyenv`.
+It helps you install another program called `pipenv`.

 If you're met with such **WARNING**, add the path to your `PATH` variable:
 <img src="/assets/images/background/13.png"  class="center_seventy"/>